stefandoorn/google-tag-manager-plugin/README.md

 * `sylius.shop.layout.before_body`
 * `sylius.shop.layout.after_body`

-And configure the features you would like to use/not.
-Find a base configuration reference by running:
+You can dump the default configuration using:

 ```
 bin/console config:dump-reference GtmPlugin
 ```

-### 5. Install assets
+### 5. Install assets (optional: only if you want to use events feature)

 ```
 bin/console assets:install